Give the kids a treat with Dirt Popsicles this summer! Combine pudding, cookie crumbs and gummy worms for a fun, delicious dirt popsicle treat!

 I started each popsicle with a tiny layer of the cookies.
 Then I filled the holder half-way full with pudding.
 I added 1 gummy worm on top of that first layer of pudding.
 These worms were pretty big so I just stuck with one.
 I filled the rest of the holder with pudding and finished with another small layer of cookie crumbs.
 I wasn’t sure if the cookie crumbs on the bottom (top of the popsicle) would stay on but they did for the most part.

 Add the tops and freeze.
 Mine were in the freezer for a few hours.
 I run the popsicles under hot water to help release them from the popsicle molds.
 I used the Tupperware Lollitups molds and love them!
-But any molds, or even a paper cup and a wooden stick will work.
+But any molds, like these popsicle molds on Amazon, or even a paper cup and a wooden stick will work.

 - Chocolate Pudding